On the Equivalence Principle and Electrodynamics of Moving Bodies: A normalisation choice

 \section{A normalisation choice}

-So far we performed the calculations not imposing normalisation constraints on $u^{\mu}$.
-In curved space-time we can always set $gu^2 = C_1$ while in Minkowski space we may set $u^2= C_2$ where $C_1$ and $C_2$ are constants.
-In our problem we should be able to set these conditions simultaneously since $u^{\mu}$ is the same 4-velocity from curve space and from Minkowski space perspective.
-That this is possible follows from equation (\ref{proportional}) which implies that $C_1$ and $C_2$ are not independent but satisfy $C_1 = C_2/\sqrt{1-kC^2)}$.
+So far we have performed the calculations not imposing normalisation constraints on $u^{\mu}$.
+In curved space-time we can always set $gu^2 = C_1$ while in Minkowski space we may set $u^2= C_2$, where $C_1$ and $C_2$ are constants.
+In our problem we should be able to set these conditions simultaneously since $u^{\mu}$ is the same 4-velocity from both curved space and from Minkowski space view.
+That this is possible follows from the equation (\ref{proportional}) which implies that $C_1$ and $C_2$ are not independent, but satisfy $C_1 = C_2/\sqrt{1-kC^2)}$.
 In fact, we can turn this argument around and say that: the possibility that $C_1$ and $C_2$ can be set constant simultaneously \emph{implies} that $\kappa/\sqrt{gu^2}=const.= C_3$.
-Therefore the condition (\ref{condition}) may have been deduced already at the level of the action (\ref{action}) while consistency with the Lorentz force merely implies that $C_3=C$ (cp. (\ref{condition})).
+Therefore, the condition (\ref{condition}) may have already been deduced at the level of the action (\ref{action}) while consistency with the Lorentz force merely implies that $C_3=C$ (cp. (\ref{condition})).

 It is clearly most convenient to set $u^2=1$ and we shall use this convention in the next section.
-We showed that the choice of $k$ is very subtle - in fact we have no choice since $k$ is unique.
-Whatever that value is we are not able to determine it at classical level.